MSD is going green to help keep rainwater out of the sewer system and reduce combined sewer overflows (CSOs).

 Why?
 Because the major culprit in a CSO is stormwater, not sewage.
 CSOs occur when too much stormwater fill up sewers beyond what they can hold and they overflow, by design, into a local stream or river.

 To date, MSD is capturing more than a billion gallons of stormwater runoff annually across 44 acres of green infrastructure sites and about 35 miles of dedicated storm sewers.
-These types of projects have helped MSD achieve a 6 billion gallon reduction annually in sewer overflows.
+These types of projects have helped MSD achieve a nearly 8 billion gallon reduction annually in sewer overflows.

 Green solutions help keep rainwater out of combined sewers and also clean the water by filtering it through soil, rocks and plants.